I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 If you are in the same boat and want to learn or improve your Git

-skill in 2020, do check out that course from Udemy, it's very handy.
+skill, do check out that course from Udemy, it's very handy.

 As I said, I am still learning Java 8 and many Java developers too.
-I will also spend some time learning new features of Java 9, Java 10, Java 11, and Java 12 in 2020 but for me, Java 8 is still a priority, until I moved to Java 11 which is another LTS release.
+I will also spend some time learning new features of Java 9, Java 10, Java 11, and Java 12 but for me, Java 8 is still a priority, until I moved to Java 11 which is another LTS release.

 The JDK 9 brings a lot of goodies in terms of modules, Jigsaw, Reactive Streams, Process API, HTTP2 client, JShell, and API improvements like collection factory methods and I am really looking forward to learning them at the earliest opportunity.